Viking Aronia Berry

 Aronia melanocarpa.
 Poised to become the next superfood of our time, these small black berries are extremely high in antioxidants with 58% more antioxidant content than blueberries and 90% more than cranberries.
 They are versatile enough for use in endless possibilities such as fresh eating, baking, jam, juice and wine.
 And, as an added bonus, the shrubs are very easy to grow in almost any condition, tough and disease resistant!

 A self-fertile variety favoured by commercial growers for its high yield of extra large (1/2") fruit on robust, 8 foot shrubs.
 The berries of ‘Viking’ are a uniform size and absolutely bursting with flavour.
+Height 8'.
 3.5" pot.

 Spring Planting: this product will be shipped late April through May according to hardiness zone.